keweishang/tech-resources/db-mysql.md

 Useful instructions of MySQL in Mac OS.

-## Download

-Download the community edition from <https://www.mysql.com/downloads/>.

 ## Installation

-- Open the downloaded `.dmg` file and follow the instruction.
-- Password will be prompted, save it somewhere.
-- Export the installation path to Bash profile<sup>[1]</sup>:
+Download and install MySQL via Homebrew, also install the MySQL service which allows to run MySQL in the backend.
+Then reset root password (like `NewPass`).

 ```
-    # MySQL
-    export PATH="/usr/local/mysql/bin:$PATH"
-    ```

-- Reload bash profile `source ~/.bash_profile`
-- Start the server: Go to _System Preferences_ > _MySQL_ > _Start MySQL Server_
-- Open your terminal, check MySQL can be accessed:
-  - `mysql -u root -p`, the password will be promted
-  - Enter the password saved previously
-  - Now you should be able to access the MySQL shell:

-```
+$ brew install mysql
+$ brew tap homebrew/services
+$ brew services start mysql
-~ $ mysql -u root -p
+$ mysql -u root
-Enter password:
 Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 26
-Server version: 5.7.20
+Server version: 5.7.22 Homebrew

-Copyright (c) 2000, 2017, Oracle and/or its affiliates.
+Copyright (c) 2000, 2018, Oracle and/or its affiliates.
 All rights reserved.

 Oracle is a registered trademark of Oracle Corporation and/or its
 affiliates.
 Other names may be trademarks of their respective